A High-Dimensional Extension of Wagner's Theorem and the Geometrization of Hypergraphs: -hypergraph: Definition and property

-Unless otherwise specified, all {\it $\mathbb{R}^d$-hypergraphs} mentioned hereafter will be {\it simple $\mathbb{R}^d$-hypergraphs}.
-Analogous to the definition of incident and adjacent in graph theory, we can define the notions of incident and adjacent in $\mathbb{R}^d$-hypergraphs.
+Unless otherwise specified, all $d$-uniform-topological hypergraphs mentioned hereafter will be simple.
+Analogous to the definition of incident and adjacent in graph theory, we can define the notions of incident and adjacent in $d$-uniform-topological hypergraphs.